kevgo/text-runner/documentation/how-it-works.md

 and creates the specified file.
 Text outside of `<a>` tags is ignored by TextRunner.

-Now run `text-run` on the command line to test this document.
-TextRunner creates a file <a class="tr_verifyWorkspaceFileContent">_config.yml_ with the content `foo: bar`</a> in a subfolder of your current directory called `tmp`.
+If you run `text-run` on the command line to test this document, TextRunner creates a file <a class="tr_verifyWorkspaceFileContent">_config.yml_ with the content `foo: bar`</a> in a subfolder of your current directory called `tmp`.